fernandezcuesta/blog/content/2015-03-27-a-primer-on-devops-agile-tools-packer-io.md

 the box.
 While in most cases this is not a problem, I got several *no space left* errors when working on a system where `/tmp` is a ramdisk and overall memory usage is high.
+- Although this is clearly a vagrant issue, VM is reloaded (all changes are rolled back to the state where packer's postprocessor finished) if there's a problem with `vagrant up`.
+There's no chance for the user to fix the VM before it is reloaded.

 #Packer template